superfly/docs/app-guides/graphql-on-fly-with-hasura.html.md

 ## Fly Deploy

 We can now deploy Hasura.
-We'll use the -i option of `flyctl deploy` which allows you to install publically available images from Docker hub.
+We'll use the -i option of `flyctl deploy` which allows you to install publicly available images from Docker hub.

 ```cmd
 flyctl deploy -i hasura/graphql-engine:v1.1.0